Executions during the Irish Civil War: Unofficial killings

-In addition to the judicial executions, Free State troops conducted many extrajudicial killings of captured anti-Treaty fighters.
-From an early point in the war, from late August 1922 (coinciding with the onset of guerrilla warfare), there were many incidents of National Army troops killing prisoners.
+In addition to the official executions, pro-treaty troops conducted many unofficial killings of captured anti-Treaty volunteers.
+From an early point in the war, from late August 1922 (coinciding with Collins' death), there were many incidents of pro-treaty troops killing prisoners.
+Some of these killings appear to have been in revenge for Collins death.

-In Dublin, a number of people were killed by the new (police) Intelligence service, the Criminal Investigation Department (CID), which was headed by Joseph McGrath and was based in Oriel House in Dublin city centre.
-(This was separate from the Garda Síochána, the ordinary Irish police force.
-By 9 September, a British intelligence report stated that "Oriel House" had already killed "a number of Republicans" in Dublin, including Joseph Bergin, a Military Policeman from the Curragh Camp who was believed to have been passing information to Republican prisoners.
-In a number of cases, Anti-Treaty IRA men and boys were abducted by Free State forces, killed and their bodies dumped in public places; Republican sources detail at least 25 such cases in the Dublin area.
+In Dublin, a number of people were killed by the new Intelligence service, the Criminal Investigation Department (CID), which was headed by Joseph McGrath and was based in Oriel House in Dublin city centre.
+This department was separate from the Civic Guard, later the Garda Síochána, the ordinary unarmed Irish police force and Army Military Intelligence.
+Although many CID men were senior army officers closely associated with Collins.
+By 9 September, a British intelligence report stated that "Oriel House" had already killed "a number of Republicans" in Dublin.
+Joseph Bergin, a Military Policeman from the Curragh Camp who was believed to have been passing information to Republican prisoners was murdered by Army Special Branch (GHQ Military Intelligence) in December 1923.
+Captain Murray was convicted of Bergin's murder in 1925 and sentenced to death, later commuted to life in prison.
+Murray was also a suspect in the Noel Lemass murder investigation in late 1923.
+In a number of cases, Anti-Treaty IRA men and boys were abducted by pro-treaty forces, killed and their bodies dumped in public places.
+Republican sources detail at least 25 such cases in the Dublin area.
 There were also allegations of abuse of prisoners during interrogation by the CID.
 For example, Republican Tom Derrig had an eye shot out while in custody.